TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   **Local Specials**

-Your Privacy Rights **Personal Information Sharing Practices for 2015**
+Your Privacy Rights **Personal Information Sharing Practices for 2016**
-During 2015, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
+During 2016, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.

 Learn more
 **Toyota Safety Connect® Connected Vehicle Services Privacy and Protection Notice**
 Your vehicle may be equipped with Connected Vehicle Services technology that electronically transmits Vehicle Data to Toyota.
 These Services are called Safety Connect®.
 Toyota may use your Vehicle Data to respond to vehicle emergencies, find destinations you request, activate remote services, help you manage your vehicle service and maintenance, improve vehicle safety, develop new and better vehicles, confirm vehicle quality and analyze vehicle trends.
 We also collect and use your Personal Information to facilitate your usage of Connected Vehicle Services technology, fulfill your requests, and manage our relationship with you.

 Learn more
-**Toyota Privacy Policy – Summary**
+**Toyota Privacy Statement – Summary**
-This summary of our privacy policy applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota") (all such Web sites are collectively referred to as the "Sites").
-Last Updated January 1, 2016
+This summary of our privacy statement applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota," "us," or "our") (collectively referred to as the “Platforms”).
+Some of our products and services may have additional terms that apply, such as vehicles equipped with Connected Vehicle Services technologies.
+Where product- or service-specific terms conflict with this Privacy Statement, those terms shall govern.
+Last Updated January 1, 2017
 **Information Collected**

-*   We collect personal information you choose to provide which may include your name, mailing address, email address, and phone number together with certain demographic information from you in connection with surveys or from commercially available services.
+*   We collect personal information you choose to provide which may include your name, mailing address, email address, and phone number together with certain demographic information from you in connection with surveys or from commercially available third party services.
-*   We collect and store "usage information" about how you use our Sites, such as the name of your Internet service provider, the browser and type of machine you are using, the IP address and the Web site that referred you to us and the pages you visit to help manage the Sites.
+*   We collect and store "usage information" about how you use our Platforms, such as the name of your Internet service provider, the browser and type of machine you are using, the IP address and the Web site that referred you to us and the pages you visit to help manage and enhance the Platforms.
-*   We and our advertising service providers use cookies and Web beacons to manage the Sites, tailor our communications with you, and personalize your experience on the Sites.
+*   We and advertising and other data companies use cookies and Web beacons to manage the Platforms, tailor our communications with you, and personalize your experience on the Platforms.

 Learn more
 **Uses and Sharing**

 *   We use personal information to provide you with services or information you request, such as new vehicle information alerts, promotions and mailed brochures.
 *   We also use personal information when you request to participate in promotional activities such as sweepstakes, contests, games, special events, blogs and chats.
-*   We share personal information with our service providers and business partners to assist us in fulfilling your requests and providing features and services for the Sites.
+*   We share personal information with our service providers and business partners to assist us in fulfilling your requests and providing features and services for the Platforms.
 *   We also share personal information with companies affiliated with Toyota and our authorized dealers and their holding companies, dealer advertising associations and distributors for their own use.
-*   We, Web publishers and other Web sites on which we advertise may target advertisements for products and services in which you might be interested based on your visits to both the Sites and other Web sites.
+*   We, Web publishers and other Web sites on which we advertise may target advertisements for products and services in which you might be interested based on your visits to both the Platforms and other Web sites.

 Learn more
 **Important Information**

 *   Children's Privacy.
 Toyota does not seek information from children under the age of 13.
 *   Phishing Scams.
 Toyota will never ask you to update your personal information through email.
 *   Acceptance.
-By using the Sites, you signify your acceptance of this Privacy Policy.
+By using the Platforms, you signify your acceptance of this Privacy Statement.

 **Your Choices and Access**